Moreh Responsibilities

 Morehs of the Assemblies of the Great Awakening shall have a good grasp and hearty endorsement of the biblical and Hebraic/theological orientation of the leadership of the Great Awakening.
 The Assembly Moreh needs to meet the spiritual and character qualifications of elder as found in 1 Timothy 3:1-7 and Titus 1:6-9 and to exhibit the fruit of the Ruach as found in Galatians 5:22.
 He should be wise, discerning, decisive, sensitive, tender and firm.
 He should be a person of prayer and of the Word, sensitive to what the Ruach is saying to Israel.
 He should devote himself to daily prayer and Bible reading for the sake of guarding himself/herself from sin and stirring up his/her heart and mind to renewed passion for Mashiack and should lead his/her family in regular times in the Word and prayer.

-• Should embrace vision of awakening the scattered of Israel and the message of the Gospel
+• Should embrace the vision of awakening the scattered of Israel and the message of the Torah and Besorah

 • Should unreservedly hold to Great Awakening’s statement of beliefs.